yielda-game/yielda-game.github.io/_posts/2022-08-30-getting-started.md

 * Don't forget to share your [referral link](/blog/referrals) on social media to earn referral fees from your social network!

 See?
 Easy as pie.
-Click [here](/blog/making-money-with-ponzifarm) for a deep dive on all this, as well as more ways to earn money on the ponziFarm platform!
+Click [here](/blog/making-money-with-ponzifarm) for a deep dive on all this, as well as more ways to earn money on the Yielda platform!